juanmir227/zero2dapp/THEGRAPH.md

 # The Graph Integration Guide - BuenoToken Workshop

-This guide will walk you through configuring a subgraph for the BuenoToken contract and integrating it with the Next.js application.
+This guide will walk you through deploying a subgraph to The Graph Studio and integrating it with your Next.js application.

 ## 🎯 Workshop Overview

 You have a **BuenoToken** contract deployed on Celo mainnet that uses **AccessControl** for role-based permissions.
-The subgraph configuration currently has Ownable events configured, but the contract actually uses AccessControl events.
+The subgraph configuration is already set up correctly to index the contract's events.

-**Your mission**: Update the subgraph to correctly index AccessControl events and implement the frontend to display the data.
+**Your mission**: Deploy the subgraph to The Graph Studio and implement the frontend to display the indexed data.

 ## 📝 Contract Information